 d) “Material Change” means a non-typographical correction.
 The following will be considered material changes:

+A change to the Registered Name Holder’s name or organization that does not appear to be a merely a typographical correction;

+Any change to the Registered Name Holder’s name or organization that is accompanied by a change of address or phone number;

+Any change to the Registered Name Holder’s email address.

 e) “Prior Registrant” means the Registered Name Holder, as indicated in the Registrar’s or applicable registry’s publicly accessible Whois service, at the time a Change of Registrant is initiated.